 The numbers are appalling, the real stories behind them are heartbreaking, and yet world leaders who call themselves feminists continue to insist that the way out is to have more women in positions of power.

-The terrible mismanagement of the pandemic by governments and international agencies is not because they are male-dominated, it is because they serve the interests of big business, and profit comes before the lives of humanity.
+The terrible mismanagement of the pandemic by governments and international agencies is not because they are male-dominated.
+It is because they serve the interests of big businesses where profit comes before the lives of humanity.
 Vaccine apartheid in the world responds to the voracity of the laboratories and imperialist rapacity and not to the gender composition of their boards of directors.

 The common struggle for a socialist revolution with the working class, with the oppressed sectors and all those who suffer the violence of this system is the only one that can bring us closer to a better situation.